 Symptoms may linger, even after the migraine goes away.
 This is called a migraine hangover.
 Symptoms can include:

 There is no specific test to prove that your headache is actually a migraine.
-Your doctor may order a brain CT or MRI scan if you have never had one before.
+In most cases, no special tests are needed.
+Your provider may order a brain CT or MRI scan if you have never had one before.
 The test may also be ordered if you have unusual symptoms with your migraine, including weakness, memory problems, or loss of alertness.

 An EEG may be needed to rule out seizures.
 A lumbar puncture (spinal tap) might be done.

 There is no specific cure for migraine headaches.
 The goal is to treat your migraine symptoms right away, and to prevent symptoms by avoiding or changing your triggers.